jamietanna/sarahseewhy.github.io/_posts/2019-02-22-reflection-week-8.md

 ## Wednesday

 20% Time!
-I do love this aspect about the company where I work.
+I do love this aspect of the company where I work.
 I spent the day working on my [meeting-tracker](https://github.com/sarahseewhy/meeting-tracker) project.

 I finished the spike, getting the whole thing to work end to end.
 I can now run my script and retrieve this: